Table of Contents

 Transmission of COVID-19

-COVID-19 first cases associated with live animal market in Wuhan, China suggest initial animal-to-human spillover.
+COVID-19 first cases associated with A situation in which... animal market in Wuhan, China suggest initial animal-to-human spillover.
 COVID-19 is transmitted person-to-person between close contacts (within 6 feet) via respiratory droplets produced with an infected person coughs or sneezes.
 Contact with fomites may be possible, but it is not thought to be the primary route of transmission

 Infected persons are thought to be most contagious when they are most symptomatic, though some spread may be possible before showing symptoms.

 Most people (about 80%) recover from the disease without needing special treatment.
 Around 1 out of every 6 people who gets COVID-19 becomes seriously ill and develops difficulty breathing.
 Older people, and those with underlying medical problems like high blood pressure, heart problems or diabetes, are more likely to develop serious illness.

 Follow global transmission data on J Hopkins Hospital website.

 People may experience:

 - – Runny nose

 - – Difficulty breathing (severe cases)